 As a result, in communities all across America, a new promise is being made.
 High School students that reach their full potential and meet clear objectives are able to attend two year community college programs free of charge.
 These programs are popular and already setting new standards of excellence in the communities they serve.

 Take for example the city of San Marcos, here in our district.
 San Marcos instituted the “Palomar Promise” program in the fall of 2017 in conjunction with Palomar College.
 Eligible San Marcos High School students can receive two years of college courses towards their Associate’s Degree, tuition-free.
 Similar statewide programs have been a major success.
 The “Tennessee Promise,” has been successful in every way imagined - better student retention, higher overall college enrollment, higher full-time college enrollment and better success rates in general.

 Community Colleges and trade schools are the backbone of our higher education system.
 If elected, I would go to Washington D.C. with the purpose of advocating to secure more funding for our district’s community colleges.

 Universities are laboratories of innovation and forward thinking, no community is complete without one.
 We are fortunate to have California State University San Marcos in our district.

 I believe we should restore America’s basic bargain: If you take responsibility, America will give you opportunity.
 We cannot spend money we don't have and leave the next generation with soul crushing national and personal debt.
-But we can provide the opportunity of tuition-free college for those who need it, if they’re willing to take responsibility and earn it through merit.
+But we can provide the opportunity of debt-free college for those who need it, if they’re willing to take responsibility and earn it through merit.

 In America, it’s your decisions rather than your conditions that should determine your future.
 We should reward students who are working hard in school, but whose families lack the financial means to support their higher education.
 For debt-free college to work, students and the wealthiest among us must fulfill their responsibilities to each other.
 This means asking America’s wealthiest families -- those who pay zero in taxes by holding offshore accounts -- to pay their fair share to the very country that made their success possible.